A stone monument engraved with the Freemason mark near the site of the main gate of Sendai Castle

 A Freemason stone monument in a green area between roads

-This is a wide-angle image.
-It's a little hard to see, but the building you see in the background of the photo is the location listed on Google Maps as "Sendai Castle Otemon Waki Yagura."
+This is a wider shot.
+It's a little hard to see, but the building visible in the background of the photo"Sendai Castle Otemon Wakiyagura" (Sendai Castle Main Gate Side Turret)is the location listed on Google Maps as

 A Freemason stone monument in a green area between roads (enlarged)